iominh/minhongrails.github.io/_posts/2014-01-04-icepress-theme.md

 * Better readability through better typography and layout
 * Easier maintenance (Octopress uses SASS and is better maintained than Jekyll Bootstrap)

-Overall, I hope to achieve the following overall goals:
+Overall, I hope to achieve the following goals:

 * Attract more visitors
 * Connect with more people